OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

     [!include[note to update Yeoman generator](../includes/note-yeoman-generator-update.md)]

-- An Office 365 (the subscription version of Office) account, which you can get by joining the [Office 365 Developer Program](https://aka.ms/devprogramsignup) that includes a free 1 year subscription to Office 365.
-You should use the latest monthly version and build from the Insiders channel but you need to be an Office Insider to get this version.
-For more information, see [Be an Office Insider](https://products.office.com/office-insider?tab=tab-1).
-Please note that when a build graduates to the production semi-annual channel, support for preview features, including SSO, is turned off for that build.
+- An Office 365 (the subscription version of Office) account.
+If you don't already have an Office 365 account, you can get a free, 90-day renewable Office 365 subscription by joining the [Office 365 Developer Program](https://aka.ms/devprogramsignup).

+- An Insider's build of Office 365.
+You should use the latest monthly version and build from the Insiders channel but you need to [be an Office Insider](https://products.office.com/office-insider?tab=tab-1) to get this version.

-- A Microsoft Azure subscription.
-This add-in requires Azure Active Directory (AD).
-Azure AD provides identity services that applications use for authentication and authorization.
-A trial subscription can be acquired at [Microsoft Azure](https://account.windowsazure.com/SignUp).
+    > [!NOTE]
+    > When a build graduates to the production semi-annual channel, support for preview features, including SSO, is disabled for that build.

 ## Create the add-in project